Killkiss

 "Killkiss" (stylized as "KiLLKiSS") is a song by Japanese metal band Ave Mujica.
 It was released digitally on January 8, 2025, while the CD single was released on January 15, 2025, via Bushiroad Music, serving as the opening theme for the anime series BanG Dream!
 Ave Mujica.
 "Killkiss" was written by Daisuke Hasegawa and Diggy-MO', while the latter also wrote the song's lyrics.

 "Killkiss" managed to chart in the official Japanese Singles Charts published by Oricon as well as on the Japan Hot 100, published by Billboard Japan.
 "Killkiss" was also longlisted for a nomination at the inaugural Music Awards Japan.

 Background and release

 The release of "Killkiss" was announced on October 18, 2024.
 The announcement stated that the title-giving song would serve as the opening theme song for the then upcoming anime series BanG Dream!
 Ave Mujica, which started airing on Japanese television on January 2, 2025.
-A weak prior to the physical release, the song was made public for streaming on January 8, 2025.
+A week prior to the physical release, the song was made public for streaming on January 8, 2025.

 The CD single was officially released in Japan on January 15, 2025, and contains four tracks, including "Killkiss" and its B-side "Georgette Me, Georgette You", with instrumental versions of both songs.

 The single was released in two version: Standard Edition and Limited Edition.
 The limited edition features a Blu-ray disc containing the band's whole concert "Veritas".
 The first-press edition of both versions contained one out of five trading cards showing one of Ave Mujica's fictional band members.